singnet/das-toolbox/README.md

 ```

 After adding your user to the `docker` group, it is necessary to start a new bash session for the changes to take effect.

+### Temporary Directory Creation Error

+This error occurs because the `das-cli` executable includes a compressed support file that is unpacked into a temporary directory during execution.
+When the storage is full, the extraction process fails.
+Ensure you have at least 32 MB of free space in your disk.
+With sufficient free space, you should be able to execute the commands as expected.